Merzasphor/MWSE/docs/source/types/tes3apparatus.md

 ### `type`

 The type of the apparatus.
+Maps to values in [`tes3.apparatusType`](https://mwse.github.io/MWSE/references/apparatus-types/) namespace.

 **Returns**: